Welcome from the Provost

 At the heart of your professional growth at the College is the Center for Excellence in Teaching and Learning led by faculty member Dr. Diane Picciani.
 Tina Payne, Tina Shaffer and Lori Wushensky work with Diane to assist faculty with designing instruction, the use of technology and assessment options.
 Topics/projects of interest include the: Faculty Fellows Program, Mini-grants, Honors program, writing across the curriculum, Field Experience Committee, and the Faculty Institutes.

 Yes, this will be an exciting year and any one of us in the Provost's office would be glad to assist you.
-Contact information is listed at the top of the page.
+Contact information is listed below.

 Media, PA 19063-1094

 Vice Provost for Student and Instructional Support Services